Farming in the Roman economy

 With the money they got from selling their crops, these Roman farmers also bought clothes and furniture and tools.
-They bought flip-flops and baskets, clothes, glass drinking cups, pottery dishes, and animals to sacrifice to the gods.
+They bought flip-flops and baskets, clothes, glass drinking cups, pottery dishes, leather, and animals to sacrifice to the gods.

 Walking to work

 A lot of these farmers lived in small villages or on isolated farms, but a lot of them also lived in bigger towns, and walked out to their fields every day.
 Some people who lived in small villages made charcoal in the forests to sell for fuel.

 Roman businesses – textile factories and working women

 Some poorer men in the towns taught school, or were doctors, or carried water, or ran bakeries, or begged.
 Women in the towns sold things in stores, or worked as wet-nurses or waitresses, or begged.
 Women didn’t generally teach school in ancient Rome.
 But there were women who worked as doctors and as midwives.

 The Roman Empire and international trade